alex65536/owlchess/README.md

 ## Rust version

 This crate is currently tested only with Rust 1.71 or higher, but can possibly work with older versions.
-Rust versions before 1.62 are definitely not supported.
+Rust versions before 1.64 are not supported.

 ## Comparison with other crates